jsr517/DockerCompose-SQL-Server-Node.JS/README.md

 Run the following command to start a new container and specify the environment variables for the SQL Server sa password and accept the EULA: docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=your_password" -p 1433:1433 --name sql1 -d mcr.microsoft.com/mssql/server:latest

 Now, you can use Node.js and the mssql package to connect to the SQL Server instance running in the container.
+Make sure you have NodeJS runtime installed on your machine.

 Please check code files for more details.